By tracking customer behaviors, you get more from assets you already have in physical retail.

 Time of Flight detects the time of light between the camera and the object.
-By sending the laser beams to many directions, the sensor knows the exact positioning of objects.
+By sending the laser beams in many directions, the sensor knows the exact positioning of objects.

 Structured Light projects a known pattern, or stripes, on a three-dimensional object.
-The array of lights strikes the surface and calculates the depth and surface of objects.
+The array of lights strikes the surface and calculates the depth and exterior of the tracked objects.